awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-overview-developer-experience.md

 There are two kinds of developers who use API Gateway: API developers and app developers\.

 An API developer creates and deploys an API to enable the required functionality in API Gateway\.
-The API developer must be an IAM user in the AWS account that owns the API\.
+The API developer must be a user in the AWS account that owns the API\.

 An app developer builds a functioning application to call AWS services by invoking a WebSocket or REST API created by an API developer in API Gateway\.